Anthropology - Bachelor of Arts

 This course examines, from a biocultural perspective, the extraordinary range of human biological variation and explores the evolutionary, adaptive, behavioural, cultural and environmental influences that produce this diversity.
 The first half of the course examines historical perspectives on human differences and outlines our current understanding of the basic principles of evolutionary biology.
 The second half of the course examines how these principles have been used to explain such aspects of human variation as body size and shape, skin colour, blood chemistry, and disease.
 Throughout the course, the interaction of biology and culture are discussed, as well as the veracity of such contentious topics as 'race', intelligence, sex differences and genetic disorders.
 Note: This course can be used to fulfill the arts credit requirements of the Bachelor of Arts and the science credit requirement of the Bachelor of Science.

-Prerequisites: Minimum grade of C- in ANTH 209.
+Prerequisites: A minimum grade of C- in ANTH 209.

 ANTH 308